 The overview of the lodging establishment is not complete without a tour of the property.
-This tour should include the guest rooms and guest room areas, major departments, and service areas such as restaurants, banquet rooms, gift shops, and recreational facilities.
-The tour can be informal yet specific in content.
-It allows the new employee to see the establishment as a place of work and a place of recreation for the guest.
+This tour should include the guest rooms and guest room areas, major departments, service areas such as restaurants, banquet rooms, gift shops, and recreational facilities.
+This tour can be informal yet specific in content.
+It will allow the new employee a chance to see the establishment as a place of work and a place of recreation for the guest.
 These tours also help the employee understand the front office's relationship to the entire establishment.